 Complex lifts also include large and complex shapes.
 For example, objects with large sail area that may be affected by winds, objects with attachment points at different levels requiring different length slings, and odd shaped objects where the center of gravity is difficult to determine.

-Personnel Lifts
+Lift Requirements for Personnel Lifts